aquasecurity/tracee/docs/docs/capturing/index.md

      pcap/processes/host/sshd_1196773_1662654999660718.pcap
      ```

-     You can also select how the pcap files will be divided:
+     You can also select how the pcap files will be divided per:

+     1. single: a single pcap file containing all packets
-     1. per process
+     1. process: one file per process executed, ordered by host and container
-     1. per container
+     1. container: one file for the host and one pcap file per container
-     1. per-command
+     1. per-command: one file per command executed (even if multiple times)

      and you can even have multiple divisions at the same time.
 Example: a ping
      command is executed inside a container.
 You want to summarize captured